 We can continue expanding on this analogy by choosing a transportation mode, then selecting one of the routes.
 At this point the user interface outlines detailed turn-by-turn directions for the route that I have selected.
 These steps represent the tactical features or milestones that I must achieve to stay on course with the selected strategy: in order to follow the route that Google Maps recommends for driving from Heidelberg to Strasbourg, I need to carefully follow each turn that it prescribes.
 Another way tactics play into this analogy could be ways to prepare for the trip so as to minimize the need to stop along the way, such as filling up the gas tank before leaving, or bringing lunch to-go.
 The message here is simple: to properly execute against a product strategy, we need to utilize the right tactics and make sure they add up to something bigger.

 Now that we have discussed what product visions are at a high level, hopefully you understand why they are so important.
 For those who are still skeptical, there are many practical reasons why you should have a product vision.
 I will highlight six of my favorite reasons below:

-“…the people who are crazy enough to think they can change the world… are the ones who do.”
+In 1997, the late Steve Jobs narrated a famous TV commercial for Apple called “The Crazy Ones.”
+The spot ends with him saying: “…the people who are crazy enough to think they can change the world… are the ones who do.”

 This quote has always stuck with me because it captures the idea that innovation always starts with someone who believes he or she can create something and change the world.
 In order for me to have an amazing Christmas getaway in Strasbourg, I need to first have the idea of going on such a trip, and then believe enough in it to then act on it.
 Similarly, in order to create a new product that moves humanity forward, someone must first come up with an idea of how to do so and then act on it with conviction.